 Vary the intensity

-It’s not about killing it every single time.
+This is major when it comes to staying motivated to work out.
+It’s not about killing it every single time and working until exhaustion.
 If I go hard at every workout, I’m going to get injured and/or burn out.
 For me, balance is super important.
 Not all workouts are high intensity.
 Sometimes I need to take it easy and I let me body lead the way.
 Other times, I know I need to push myself to my max.
 To stay motivated and keep showing up, I have to switch up my effort level.
 It’s essential for recovery as well.
 After an easier workout, I know that I’ll be rested and ready to hit it hard at my next session.

 For me, sometimes that treat is a hot bath after a hard sweat session.
 Maybe I’ll grab a new bath product or shower scrub.
 Maybe I’ll treat myself to a new outfit once in a while.
 Perhaps it’s a delicious meal at that new place down the street that just opened up.
 No matter how you do it, I think it’s super important to reward yourself for your efforts.
 If you’re having trouble figuring out how to stay motivated to lose weight or motivation to exercise in general, set up a milestone treat once you’ve hit the metric you’re aiming.
 Celebrate milestones and staying on track because our days are meant to be celebrated.
 Otherwise, life can get monotonous.
 We have one body, so let’s treat it right.